shasafoster/OTC/docs/01_schedule.md

 ### business_days
 The ```business_days``` paremeter sets the business days of the week.
 The majority of countries observe the Monday-Friday as business days, with Saturday-Sunday as the weekend.
-Hence for the majority of the time use ```business_days="Mon Tue Wed Thu Fri"``` or ignore the parameters as ```"Mon Tue Wed Thu Fri"``` is the default value.
+Hence for the majority of the time use ```business_days="Mon Tue Wed Thu Fri"```.

 Israel and Muslim countries and  observe Sunday–Thursday as business days, with Friday-Saturday as the weekend.
 To observe these business days set ```business_days="Sun Mon Tue Wed Thu"```.